karthikprabu810/OCR/ocrApplication/Documentation/readme/extending.md

 ```

 ### Step 2: Register the New OCR Engine in the Processing Pipeline
-Modify `OCRExtractionHelper.cs` (in `ocrApplication/OCRExtractionHelper.cs`) to include the new OCR method in the selection process.
+Modify [`OCRExtractionHelper.cs`](../../ocrApplication/OCRExtractionHelper.cs) to include the new OCR method in the selection process.

 ```csharp
 Dictionary<string, Func<string, Task<string>>> ocrMethods = new()